mesonbuild/meson/docs/markdown/Style-guide.md

 ## Dependency usage

-The `dependency` function is is the recommend as a way to handle dependenceis.
+The `dependency` function is is the recommend as a way to handle dependencies.
 If your wrap files have the necessary `[provide]` entries, everything will work automatically both when compiling your own and when using system dependencies.